-Make sure that you include your employees in the budgeting process.
-They should know which goals they need to set for themselves, so that they can start making plans of their own.
-Including employees with the planning process is that they can help you generate new ideas and goals.
+Including employees in the planning process so that they can help you generate new ideas and goals.
+They should know which goals they need to set for themselves so that they can start making plans of their own.
 When everyone is on the same page, you and your company stand a better chance of success.

 At the beginning stages of drawing up your budget, it’s good to revisit your brand strategy, product roadmap, pricing strategy and distribution channels.
 How does your current position in your industry influence your overall budget?
 What is it that sets you apart from all other companies in the marketplace, and how do you plan on conveying that to your target audience?

 Take a long and honest look at your line of products and services and ask yourself if you’ll need to devote space on your budget to make your products or services stronger.
 Will you need to hire more marketing support, sales representatives, or specialists to help you move your products or services?

 Your next step should be to map out your top three marketing campaigns.
 Even if you have several campaigns, it’s best to focus on your top three.
 Always set aside a testing budget for new tactics, new products, and unforeseen competitive situations.
 Once you’re done with your marketing budget and your written plan, regularly revisit your plan throughout the year to make sure you’re on track.